Odisha bans single-use plastic in all urban areas from Oct 2 | Devdiscourse

-The Odisha government has banned single-use plastic in all urban areas of the state from Gandhi Jayanti Day on Wednesday, an official said.
-Odisha Forest and Environment Department in a notification issued on September 30 said the state government has prohibited manufacture, sell, trade, import, storage, transportation and distribution of the single-use plastics, the official said.
+Odisha government has banned single-use plastic in all urban areas of the state from Gandhi Jayanti Day on Wednesday, an official said.
+The Odisha Forest and Environment Department in a notification issued on September 30 said the state government has prohibited the manufacture, sell, trade, import, storing, carrying, transportation and distribution of the single-use plastics, the official said.

 The ban will be imposed on polythene carry bags of any shape, thickness and size (excluding compostable), Polyethylene Terephthalate (Pet/Pete) bottles of less than 200 ml capacity, the notification said.
 It also banned single-use disposable cutleries made up of thermocol (polystyrene), polyurethane and similar products, of plastic such as dish, spoon, cup, plate, glass, fork, bowl, pouch to store liquid and container of any size and shape except for packing and selling of milk and other ancillary milk products and thermocol decorative materials.